philipturner/opencl-metal-stdlib/README.md

 ### What you need to watch out for

+- OpenCL does not run on iOS.
+But SYCL will.
 - OpenCL events will infect any commands in their vicinity.
 After making any `clEnqueueXXX` call that signals a `cl_event`, flush the queue.
 Do the same immediately before waiting on any `cl_event`.
 - OpenCL profiling is buggy.
 It reports time spans as 3/125 times their actual value, because it treats `mach_timebase` ticks like nanoseconds.
 - OpenCL seems to not support pre-compiled binary functions - I could not get it to work.
 Use Metal if startup overhead is mission critical (e.g. real-time rendering).
 Note that Apple's JIT shader compiler harnesses the system Metal Shader Cache, and is quite fast.